 What Product(s) Should You Use To Clean Car Windows?

 You’ve heard about a few products already.
 You could use newspaper, paper towel, cotton rags, or microfiber cloths.
-There is no magic bullet here as no matter what you choose to use, there is still work involved.
+But waht is the best rag to clean car windows?
+There is no magic bullet here as no matter what window cleaning towels you choose to use, there is still work involved.

-Since newspaper and paper towels are messy and leave paper bits all over, and cotton rags and microfiber cloths require laundering, you need to choose what you would prefer.
+Since newspaper and paper towels are messy and leave paper bits all over, and cotton rags and microfiber towels require laundering, you need to choose what you would prefer.

-My personal preference is Microfibre Cloths.
-You will pay a little extra upfront for them, but their gentle abrasiveness does an excellent cleaning job and they are extremely absorbent.
+My personal preference is a microfiber towel.
+You will pay a little extra upfront for them, but their gentle abrasiveness does an excellent cleaning job and microfiber towels are extremely absorbent.